Arzachena, Sardinia: 9 Top Attractions And 5 Best Beaches

 Take a picture at Roccia del fungo

 This mushroom-shaped rock is the symbol of Arzachena.
-Located on a hill right next to the newest buildings of the village, the place was used as a shelter since Nuragic times, as the remainings show.
-It was, in fact, a broad and safe structure, ideal to cover a small tribe or group of people.
+Located on a hill right next to the newest buildings of the village, the place was used as a shelter since Nuragic times, as the remains show.
+It was, in fact, a broad and safe structure, ideal to cover a small group of people.

 There is even a Nuragic village near the rock, to show how important it was back then.
-It kept its role during the Roman domain, and it was used as a road mark for travelers, who would know they had reached Arzachena upon seeing the rock.
+It kept its role during the Roman domain.
+Back then it was used as a road mark for travelers, who would know they had reached Arzachena upon seeing the rock.
 Now it’s a pretty famous photo spot.

 The center of Arzachena is very colorful!